rektide/streamflow-wiki/Configuration.md

 ## Auth Configuration

 The `auth` configuration is used to configure HTTP authentication/authorization via [Apache Shiro](http://shiro.apache.org/).
 Enabling this setting will protect all web resources  with a username and password.
-If you would like to customize the Shiro authentication mechanism please consult the [Auth Custom]() section.
+If you would like to customize the Shiro authentication mechanism please consult the ["Building a Custom Realm"](Authentication#building-a-custom-realm) section.

 > **Warning:** Before enabling authentication, browse to the StreamFlow UI accounts page `http://{STREAMFLOW_SERVER}:{STREAMFLOW_PORT}/#/users` and create some users while authentication is disabled.